 The project is being funded by a public-private partnership by the Commonwealth of Virginia and private gifts to the Jamestown-Yorktown Foundation, Inc.

 Bacon’s Rebellion Theater

-The story of “Bacon’s Rebellion” – a 1676 armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of governor William Berkeley – will unfold across multimedia screens in a 124-seat Rebellion Theater.
-Similar to the American Revolution Museum at Yorktown’s Siege of Yorktown Theater, visitors will experience the story through multi-sensory special effects and will smell smoke and gunfire, feel arrows fly, feel the heat from the fire burning Jamestown, and hear the sound of a swarm of files seen as an omen before the rebellion.
+The story of “Bacon’s Rebellion” – a 1676 armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of governor William Berkeley – unfolds across multimedia screens in a 124-seat Rebellion Theater, which debuted in September 2019.
+Similar to the American Revolution Museum at Yorktown’s Siege of Yorktown Theater, visitors experience the story through multi-sensory special effects and smell smoke and gunfire, feel arrows fly, feel the heat from the fire burning Jamestown, and hear the sound of a swarm of files seen as an omen before the rebellion.

 New Research on the First Recorded Africans in 1619 and Powhatan’s Capital at Werowocomoco

-In the existing “From Africa to Virginia” theater, three-dimensional panels will be added along with new information about the arrival of the first recorded Africans in 1619 and the growth of slavery through 1699, when Virginia’s capital moved inland to Williamsburg.
-Exhibits also will include new research about Powhatan’s capital at Werowocomoco and Pocahontas.
+In the existing “From Africa to Virginia” theater, three-dimensional panels have been added along with new information about the arrival of the first recorded Africans in 1619 and the growth of slavery through 1699, when Virginia’s capital moved inland to Williamsburg.
+Exhibits also feature new research about Powhatan’s capital at Werowocomoco and Pocahontas.
 Werowocomoco, as well as archaeological findings at Powhatan’s capital, was the focus of a Jamestown Settlement special exhibition in 2010.

 Building New Gallery Exhibits

-DLR Architects of Washington, D.C., is lead architect.
+DLR Group of Washington, D.C., is lead architect.
 Gallagher & Associates of Silver Spring, Md., is exhibit designer.
 Cortina Productions of McLean, Va., is producing the films and interactives in the exhibition galleries.